 - Strategic context

+- The Consultation Process undertaken

 - Key aspects of this Plan

 - Financial summary

-- How the community can have a say

 Creating a better future with vibrant communities and thriving business.

 This is Waitomo District Council's Draft Exceptions Annual Plan for the 2014/15 year (Draft EAP), pertaining to year 3 of the Long Term Plan 2012-22.
 The Local Government Act 2002 (LGA 2002) requires Councils to produce a Long Term Plan (LTP) with a 10 year planning horizon and review it every 3 years.
 In addition, for each financial year in between the LTP Council is required to prepare and adopt an Annual Plan.